joohoi/acme-dns/README.md

 ## Changelog

 - master
+   - Unreleased
+      - Added new endpoint to perform health checks
    - Changed
       - A new protocol selection for DNS server "both", that binds both - UDP and TCP ports.
 - v0.6